arroyo/grutil/README.md

 Headless CMS CLI

-*Not yet in alpha, use with caution*
+*Alpha*

+Log any issues to Github issues.

-The current version works with [GraphCMS](https://graphcms.com/)
+The current version works with [GraphCMS](https://graphcms.com/) and backs up your project to disk, including asset files.

 ## Config